Codeo-Token-Developer/backend-users/README.md

 Success:

 ```
+{
-"It will send an verification email to user email"
+	"message": "A verification email has been sent to <user email>"
+}
 ```

 Error: